zeroc-ice/ice/java/BuildInstructions.md

 ### Java Application Bundler

-Under OS X Gradle uses the Java Application Bundler to create an application bundle for the graphical IceGrid administrative tool.
+Under macOS Gradle uses the Java Application Bundler to create an application bundle for the graphical IceGrid administrative tool.

 The Maven package id for the application bundler package is as follows:

     groupId=com.oracle, version=1.0, artifactId=appbundler

 ## Compiling Ice for Java

 ### Preparing to Build